manyrandomthings/minitweaks/README.md

 * Default value: `false`
 * Required options: `true`, `false`
 * Categories: `minitweaks`, `mobs`, `survival`
+* Additional notes:
+  * Mobs will drop a name tag even if they weren't named with one

 ## moveableWaterloggedBlocks
 Waterlogged blocks stay waterlogged when moved with a piston